 Have you ever heard of the butterfly effect?
 Although it’s not true the flap of a butterfly’s wings in Brazil set off a tornado in Texas, minor changes can actually affect the evolution of complex systems.

-The results of this research suggest a similar effect can potentially occur in the fashion world.
+A similar effect can potentially occur in the fashion world.
 A 20-cent increase in the Australian retail price for a T-shirt made in India would raise Indian workers’ wage by up to 225%.

 Also, does “Rana Plaza” ring any bells?